colinpaicemq/MQTools/README.md

 These build on the low level MQ services provided by [pymqi](https://dsuch.github.io/pymqi/).

+A header file to process IBM MQ monitoring data is provided in tools/monitor.h

 This code is alpha level - I have tested many areas - but there are going to be areas I havent covered, and I am still finding small problems with formatting etc.